WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-21-Think-like-a-tester-and-test-for-the-impossible.markdown

 }
 ```
 In this case, the input data cannot be created in the invalid state because
 it throws in the constructor.
-We can move the tests which protect against this condition the
+We can move the tests which protect against this condition to check the
-data type and lift the burden on `processOperation()` for having to check at all.
+data type constructor and lift the burden on `processOperation()` for having to check at all.

 We only have this option when the technology and platform we use permits it.
 For example,
 if implementing a REST API, the inputs are going to be in text format, and if the